rolling-scopes-school/tasks/stage1/tasks/pair-em-up/README.md

 - **Win condition**: Player reaches or exceeds the target score of 100 points
 - **Lose conditions**:
-  - No valid moves remain AND no shuffle uses left AND no add numbers uses remain
+  - No valid moves remain AND all assist tools have been used
   - OR the 50-line grid limit has been reached (from repeated "Add Numbers" usage)
 - **Result display**: Modal or screen showing final outcome (Win/Loss), user message, final score, and completion time (MM:SS format)
 - **Post-game options**: Ability to play again (the same mode and settings), return to main menu, or view results